Short Term Loan or Long Term Loan: Which One Do You Need?

 Another type of short term loan is a flexible loan.
 With a flexible loan you can secure up to $25000, but, the term is limited to a year.
 Also, short term loans come with a high interest rate.

-So, a short-term loan is the best option if you need cash flow in significant emergencies and if you’re a 100% sure that you can payback on time with interest.
+So, a short-term loan or installment loan is the best option if you need cash flow in significant emergencies and if you’re a 100% sure that you can payback on time with interest.

 Long Term Loans